ART & DESIGN

 At KS3 a wide range of techniques and disciplines are explored including: drawing, painting, collage, 3D design, ceramics, printmaking, illustration, branding/advertising, digital photography, digital image manipulation, textiles and mixed media.
 All students receive three 50 minute periods of Art and Design during a fortnight.

 The specification followed at Key Stage 4 is provided by CCEA.
 GCSE Art and Design is a stimulating and challenging course which offers pupils the opportunity to further develop their creative, intellectual and artistic abilities.
 In Year 11 and 12, pupils are encouraged to develop their individual strengths and interests in Art and Design.
 Students are given group and individual tuition and guidance for both their coursework and examination work.
-Use of a wide range of media is promoted and students are encouraged to explore their own ideas and interests by being given the personal freedom to set their own programmes of study within the confines of the CCEA GCSE syllabus.
+Use of a wide range of media is promoted and students are encouraged to explore their own ideas and interests within the confines of the CCEA GCSE syllabus.

 - precious and semi-precious stones;